-The Company operates in one segment as a pre-revenue, development-stage biotechnology company focused on advancing novel combination antiviral therapies to treat diseases associated with a viral triggered abnormal immune response.
-The Company is developing its initial product candidate, IMC-1, for people who are suffering from fibromyalgia ("FM").
-Research has shown that the herpes virus could be a potential root cause of FM.
-IMC-1 is a novel, proprietary, fixed dose combination of famciclovir and celecoxib, both of which are drugs approved by the U.S. Food and Drug Administration ("FDA") for other indications.
-IMC-1 combines these two specific mechanisms of action purposely designed to inhibit herpes virus activation and replication, thereby converting activated herpes virus back to dormancy and/or by keeping the herpes virus in a latent or dormant state.
-The famciclovir component of IMC-1 inhibits viral DNA replication, thus inhibiting upregulation of the herpes virus.
-The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") enzymes used by the herpes virus to amplify or accelerate its own replication.
-IMC-1's synergistic antiviral mechanism represents a first-in-class medicine designed specifically to inhibit both herpes virus activation and subsequent replication, with the goal of keeping tissue resident herpes virus in a latent state.
+The Company operates in one segment as a pre-revenue, development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response, such as fibromyalgia ("FM") and Long-COVID ("LC").
+Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel diseases, LC, chronic fatigue syndrome and other functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
+While not completely understood, there is general agreement in the medical community that activation of the herpesvirus is triggered by some form of environmental and/or health stressor.
+Our lead product candidates, IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of anti-herpes antivirals and celecoxib.
+IMC-1 is a novel combination of famciclovir and celecoxib intended to synergistically suppress herpesvirus activation and replication, with the end goal of reducing viral mediated disease burden.
+IMC-2 is a combination of valacyclovir and celecoxib that, like IMC-1, is intended to synergistically suppress herpesvirus activation and replication with a more specific activity against the Epstein-Barr virus (herpesvirus HHV-4).
+Both of these drug components are approved as independent treatments by the U.S. Food and Drug Administration ("FDA") for other indications.
+IMC-1 and IMC-2 combine two specific mechanisms of action purposely designed to inhibit herpesvirus activation and replication, thereby keeping the herpesvirus in a latent (dormant) state or "down-regulating" the herpesvirus from a lytic (active) state back to latency.
+The famciclovir component of IMC-1 and the valacyclovir component of IMC-2 inhibit viral DNA replication.
+The celecoxib component of IMC-1 and IMC-2 inhibits cyclooxegenase-2 (COX-2) and to a lesser degree cyclooxegenase-1 (COX-1) enzymes, which are used by the herpesvirus to amplify or accelerate its own replication.
+These synergistic antiviral treatments represent first-in-class medicines intended specifically to inhibit both herpesvirus activation and subsequent replication, with the goal of keeping tissue resident herpesvirus in a latent state.